-Now in its fourth decade of service, St. Francis House is pursuing its mission through a variety of critical ministries carried out on behalf of deserving people in the community.
+Since 1970, St. Francis House has pursued its mission through a variety of critical ministries carried out on behalf of deserving people in the community.
 To learn more about these ministries or to refer an individual or family whose fundamental needs are not being met or to inquire of opportunities in which you or your organization can support these ministries, please contact us.

 The St. Francis House is a 501(c)(3) non-profit organization established in January 1970 as a social outreach of the Episcopal Church to the State of Arkansas.
 It originated, in part, as a continuation of the ministry of St. Phillip’s Church, an Episcopal mission in Little Rock that was comprised of black worshippers over its 86 year existence.
 Its building and property were sold as part of the urban renewal project which became Interstate-630.
 The early program was one of outreach to the neighborhood which included informal personal counseling, small group study, social fellowship, and recreation.
 Its goal was to serve as a “bridge” between the black and white communities caused by the tension of school and neighborhood segregation.

 It quickly became apparent the work of St. Francis House would become overwhelmingly that of striving to meet the pressing material needs of people in need, therefore, it dedicated itself to responding quickly to the needs of those who seek help, especially giving aid to those who are not eligible for assistance from other agencies.
-The current emphasis of the social work department is to provide immediate material assistance (food, medicine, shelter, clothing, utility and rent payments, transportation, and other such basic needs) to clients in crisis situations.
-In 1988, St. Francis House was granted a contract with the US Department of Veterans Affairs to house homeless veterans.
-The program provides a setting for homeless veterans, including the services of counseling, transitional housing, meals, laundry, employment services, and activities.
-In 2000, a health clinic was opened in partnership with St. Vincent Infirmary Medical Center to provide health care needs of St. Francis House’s clients.
+The current emphasis of the Community Resources department is to provide immediate material assistance (food, medicine, clothing, utilityassistance, transportation, and other such basic needs) to clients in crisis situations.
+In 1988, St. Francis House was granted a contract with the US Department of Veterans Affairs to house homeless Veterans.
+The program provides Veterans experiencing homelessness the services they need for success, including counseling, transitional housing, meals, laundry, employment services, and activities.

 In accordance with Federal civil rights law, St. Francis House, its programs and employees, are prohibited from discriminating based on race, color, national origin, religion, sex, gender identity (including gender expression), sexual orientation, disability, age, marital status, family/parental status, or political beliefs.